dfrnt-labs/terminusdb-docs-static/src/app/docs/undo-reset-howto/page.md

 {"@type": "api:ResetResponse", "api:status": "api:success"}
 ```

 The branch now points to `def456`.
-The `abc123` commit still exists but is no longer reachable from `main`.
+The `abc123` commit still exists but `main` no longer reaches it.

 ### TypeScript